nicholasingh/ECE357-OS/README.md

 FIFO - Built a spinlock "library" based on provided atomic assembly language helper code.
 Then built a condition variables library, making use of the spinlock library.
 Next, built a FIFO library, where spinlocks and condition variables are used.
 Finally, built an "acid testing" environment to test the everything, from the standpoint of a user of the FIFO library.

+Strace with Assembly - Uses the strace UNIX command to analyze the system calls of a Hello World C program.
+Checks errors and functionality of the system calls involved.